With judge’s ruling, Apple Valley clears hurdle that prolonged acquisition effort (February 22, 2018)

 SAN BERNARDINO — Town officials on Wednesday celebrated a court ruling expected to allow their eminent domain action to progress unencumbered by a Liberty Utilities lawsuit that sought to suspend acquisition efforts.

-“If the town moves forward with the condemnation,” Sorensen said, “millions of taxpayer dollars will be spent to litigate the case, and we are confident the outcome would be similar to what transpired in Claremont, where taxpayers ultimately were on the hook for more than $13 million.”
+Sorensen said, millions of taxpayer dollars will be spent to litigate the case, and we are confident the outcome would be similar to what transpired in Claremont, where taxpayers ultimately were on the hook for more than $13 million.

 It should be noted that the town has long denied similarities between Claremont’s unsuccessful eminent domain action against Golden State Water Company and its own against Liberty.